What is the Cost of an Application for Federal Trademark Registration?

 --$925 Renewal (every ten years)

 Section 8 Affidavit: Alas, the costs don’t end upon registration.
 Between the fifth and sixth year anniversary of a mark’s registration, an “Affidavit of Use” under 15 U.S.C.
 1058 (aka a “Section 8 Affidavit”) must be filed to prove that the mark is being used in commerce.
 The Section 8 Affidavit must be filed to maintain your mark’s registration.
 The government fee is approximately $125 per registration class.
-Tysver Beck Evans charges a flat fee of $425 for preparing the Affidavit and filing it (in addition to the per-class government fee).
+Forsgren Fisher McCalmont DeMarea Tysver charges a flat fee of $425 for preparing the Affidavit and filing it (in addition to the per-class government fee).

 Renewal: Following registration, the USPTO requires that the mark be renewed from time to time.
 The first renewal fee must be paid between the 9th and 10th year following your registration date.
 Every ten-year period thereafter another renewal fee is due.
 There is a six-month grace period if you miss the ten-year deadline.
 Presently the renewal fee is $425 per international class (if filed electronically), and our firm will charge a $500 fee for completing this process for you.